Farama-Foundation/PettingZoo/docs/mpe.md

 This is a predator-prey environment.
 Good agents (green) are faster and receive a negative reward for being hit by adversaries (red) (-10 for each collision).
 Adversaries are slower and are rewarded for hitting good agents (+10 for each collision).
 Obstacles (large black circles) block the way.
 By default, there is 1 good agent, 3 adversaries and 2 obstacles.

-So that good agents don't run to infinity, they are also penalized for existing the area by the following function:
+So that good agents don't run to infinity, they are also penalized for exiting the area by the following function:

 ```
 def bound(x):